The “SAD” vs. Real Food

 Diet, Drugs and Dopamine (2025), David A. Kessler, M.D., pages — 51 – 52

-Deadly chronic diseases like type-2 diabetes and heart disease CAN be reversed and the need for medications CAN be dramatically lowered, or eliminated, with serious lifestyle modification, but the phrase “your food addiction” is something that kids and adults are unlikely to hear from providers.
+Of course, the focus needs to be on PREVENTION, THRIVING and DISEASE AVOIDANCE; yet, chronic diseases like type-2 diabetes and heart disease CAN be reversed in some cases.
+The need for medications CAN be dramatically lowered, or eliminated, with serious lifestyle modification.
+Providers aren’t likely to speak the words “your food addiction” to kids or adults.

 Our “Obesogenic Environment”

-The term “obesogenic” means creating obesity.
-We’ve created environmental conditions that strongly disposing Americans to unhealthy weight-gain.
-Below is a short-list of mundane SAD hook-ups — very routine situations in the lives of Americans:
+The term “obesogenic” means obesity-generating.
+We have actively cultivated environmental conditions that pre-dispose Americans to unhealthy weight-gain.
+Below is a short-list of potential SAD (obesogenic) hook-ups — very routine situations in the lives of Americans:

-• A concession booth at a sports event selling sweet-treats, processed meat, white flour pretzels, ultra-processed toppings, sweetened beverages, etc
+Concession booths at sporting event selling sweet-treats, processed meat, white flour pretzels, ultra-processed toppings, sweetened beverages, etc

-• Closing church services by sharing foods like donuts, cake, or cookies, etc.
+Closing a church service by sharing foods like donuts, cake, or cookies, etc.

-• Work and digital environments that generate chronic stress which generates the response of highly caloric “reward” eating
+Work and digital environments that elicits chronic stress — which generate highly caloric “reward” eating

-• Gas stations and quick shops stocked with ultraformulated junk
+Grocers, gas stations, and quick shops stocked with ultra-formulated, impulse-purchase junk

 You get the point.
 It’s everywhere and we’ve created a profound environmental challenge for adults and children alike!